Lamyae19/Lamyae19/README.md

 🎓 I'm a recent graduate in **Data Analytics & Artificial Intelligence**.
 💻 I specialize in **Data Science**, **Machine Learning**, and **Full-Stack Web Development**.
 🚀 I love building smart, useful applications and learning by doing real-world projects.
-🌱 Currently seeking a **1-month internship** to gain hands-on experience and grow as a developer.

 ---